Twofold Multiprior Preferences and Failures of Contingent Reasoning: Introduction

-Finally, a novel aspect of TFC is that it combines aversion to the ambiguity in the alternative act $f$ with a potential preference for the ambiguity in the status quo.
+Finally, a novel aspect of twofold preference is that it combines aversion to the ambiguity in the alternative act $f$ with a potential preference for the ambiguity in the status quo.
 As far as we know, our paper is the first to point out that attitudes towards ambiguity could have a differential impact on a status quo and its competing options.
+We exploit this structure to develop novel comparative statics results in Section~\ref{sec_cs}, and explore an alternative model of twofold preferences (a maxmin model) in which the preference for ambiguity in the status quo is dropped (Section~\ref{sec_maxmin}).

-The best known model of conservatism in choice under uncertainty is due to \cite{bewley2002knightian}.
-Compared to Bewley's model, the criterion described by TFC preferences may at first seem simplistic: making the decision metric so obvious that very few decisions are actually made.
-However, we show that TFC preferences have many of the same useful properties of Bewley preferences.
-In particular, under some conditions, any choice function that is weakly rationalizable by a Bewley preference can also be weakly rationalizable by a TFC preference, yet the converse is false (Section~\ref{sec:choice}).
+The closest model to twofold preferences, among the models of conservatism in choice under uncertainty, is due to \cite{bewley2002knightian}.
+A key difference with Bewley's model is that his agents can compare two acts state-by-state and prior-by-prior, two instances of contingent reasoning that are not assumed in twofold preferences.
+Compared to Bewley's model, the criterion described by twofold preferences may seem simplistic: making the decision metric so obvious that very few decisions are actually made.
+However, we show that twofold preferences have many of the same useful properties of Bewley preferences.
+In particular, under some conditions, any choice function that is weakly rationalizable by a Bewley preference can also be weakly rationalizable by a twofold preference, yet the converse is false (Section~\ref{sec:choice}).
 Thus, arguably, twofold conservative preferences can explain a strictly larger set of decision makers.
-In addition, the famed result by \cite*{gilboa2010objective}, which shows how Bewley preference can be extended into a complete max-min preference, can equivalently be formulated by starting from a TFC preference.
-As we show in Sectio~\ref{sec:subjectiveandobjective}, TFC preferences offer a more simplistic base of ``objective rationality'' than standard Bewley preferences.
+In addition, the result by \cite*{gilboa2010objective}, which shows how Bewley preference can be extended into a complete maxmin preference, can equivalently be formulated by starting from a twofold preference.
+Details are in Section~\ref{sec_extension}.

-\section{Related Literature}
+\subsection{Related Literature}

-The same class of preferences we consider in this paper was independently studied by \cite{miyashita2020axiomatic}, under the name of \textit{incomplete preferences with optimism and pessimism}.
-They interpret the representation as modeling a decision maker who may find it difficult to carry out exact contingent reasoning.
-Up to small differences, the axiomatizations in both papers coincide.